monolithpl/frequency-count-benchmark/README.md

 # frequency count benchmark
-Benchmark various solutions for counting word and phrase frequency in corpora
+Benchmarking various solutions for counting word and phrase frequency in corpora.

+### why?
+there are at least half a dozen popular utilities that search for strings inside text files. most of them claim to be the fastest. to test their claims, we put them to the test.

+### how?
+- testing was done on a very modest Intel Pentium N3540 @ 2.16GHz (4 cores)  with 8GB RAM running Windows 8.1 x64
+- the ```corpus.txt``` file is a 792 MB fragment of the OpenSubtitles2016 corpus [freely available here](http://opus.lingfil.uu.se/OpenSubtitles2016.php) or direct link to the [English version](http://opus.lingfil.uu.se/download.php?f=OpenSubtitles2016/en.tar.gz)
+- an extensive collection of file searching binaries was tested, see below

 ### benchmark candidates - popular text searching utilities
 Utility | Arch | Source url | Folder|